ykzird/ykzio-shell-bash/README.md

 - **Configuration Management**: Ensures the presence of configuration files and directories.
 - **APT Lock Handling**: Waits for APT locks to be released before proceeding with package operations.

+## ToDo's
+- Improve look and feel off the applcation
+- Think of a way to create a one-size-fits-all binary.

 ## Project Structure
 ```
 Dockerfile